Bernardin Gantin: Roman curia

 Pope Paul VI appointed him to the Roman Curia and gave him a series of assignments, starring as adjunct secretary of the Congregation for the Evangelization of Peoples in 1971 and secretary of that Congregation in 1973.
 On 19 December 1975 he was named Vice President of the Pontifical Council for Justice and Peace and on 5 January 1976 Gantin received the additional responsibilities of the Vice President of the Pontifical Council Cor Unum, as Pope Paul was combining those two departments.

 In 1976, Pope Paul appointed him head of the President of the Pontifical Commission for Justice and Peace, making him the first African to head a curial department.
 This commission was headed by a cardinal, so Gantin held the title Pro-President until Pope Paul made him a cardinal on 27 June 1977.
 He was made a member of the order of cardinal deacons and assigned the deaconry of Sacro Cuore di Cristo Re.

 On 4 September 1978, he was named President of the Pontifical Council Cor Unum by Pope John Paul I, the only administrative appointment of his month-long papacy.
 Gantin met with John Paul I the day before he died.

-He participated in the 1978 conclaves that elected Popes John Paul I and John Paul II.
+He participated in the 1978 conclaves that elected Popes Pope John Paul I and Pope John Paul II.
 At the first of them he was reportedly one of three cardinals who counted the votes.
 During the second of these conclaves, Gantin was thought to be one of the papabili, those cardinals who are thought to have a chance of being elected pope.

-In 1982, he accompanied Pope John Paul on his visit to Benin.
+In 1982, he accompanied Pope John Paul II on his visit to Benin.

 On 8 April 1984, Pope John Paul II appointed him prefect of the Congregation for Bishops, which supervises episcopal appointments in the non-missionary Latin Rite dioceses throughout the world.
 He was also made president of the Pontifical Commission for Latin America.
 On 25 June 1984, Gantin opted to become a member of the order of cardinal priests.
 For the next fourteen years he collaborated with Pope John Paul in shaping the hierarchy of the Church, both in making appointments and in managing the agendas for the periodic visits bishops make to consult with the pope and the Curia.
 On the pope's behalf he managed appointments of conservative prelates in dioceses that did not welcome them in the Netherlands and Switzerland, removed an outspoken liberal French bishop, contended with Latin American advocates for the rights of indigenous peoples, and the excommunication of Marcel Lefebvre, with whom he had worked in Africa in the 1960s.
 Years later, John Paul referred to their years of "regular contact and an almost unique familiarity".

 Cardinal bishop and dean

-On 29 September 1986, Pope John Paul appointed Gantin cardinal bishop of the suburbicarian diocese of Palestrina, one of six Latin-church members of the highest rank of cardinals, responsible for electing the dean and sub dean of the college who manage the conclave that elects the pope.
+On 29 September 1986, Pope John Paul II appointed Gantin cardinal bishop of the suburbicarian diocese of Palestrina, one of six Latin-church members of the highest rank of cardinals, responsible for electing the dean and sub dean of the college who manage the conclave that elects the pope.